 When learning GRE vocabulary, we need to arm ourselves with as many approaches as possible to stand a chance against the verbal section:

-In the cozy flashcard milieu, words come to us a lot easier.
+Unfortunately, in the cozy flashcard milieu, words come to us a lot easier.
 But, the GRE is far from cozy.
 When we see a word we’ve seen before, the context — the GRE testing room — is very different.
 Likewise, when we are reading, we don’t expect to see a given word.
 It is this element of surprise, this jolt of recognition, that makes reading such an effective vocabulary-learning tool.
+I recommend a combination of reading and usage of our flashcards to really solidify those words you’re learning.

-Once you’ve exposed yourself to many new words through reading, you don’t want to just look at them and put them in a notebook for safe-keeping.
+Once you’ve exposed yourself to many new words through reading or reviewing GRE word lists, you don’t want to just look at them and put them in a notebook for safe-keeping.
 A technique you can rely on is active usage – a highly effective way of embedding words into long-term memory.
 If you don’t make active usage part of your arsenal, you are selling yourself short.

 The key to active usage is to be creative.
 So, if vocabulary words start randomly popping into your head, think of where you can use them.
 Indeed, the zanier the connections you make with words, the more likely you are to remember them (this zanier-is-better approach applies to the next part of the vocabulary arsenal as well).